Bolazcoding/faq-accordion/README.md

 ## Overview

-- This interactive rating component project is created by frontend mentor to allow developers to challenge themselves and test their skills.
+- This FAQ accordion project is created by frontend mentor to allow developers to challenge themselves and test their skills.

 ### The challenge